-We’re constantly hearing about data breaches lately—and it’s no wonder, given that 5 billion personal records were exposed last year.
+We’re constantly hearing about data breaches lately—and it’s no wonder, given that billions of personal records are exposed every year.

 While the majority of cybersecurity headlines center around consumer-facing companies such as Facebook and Equifax, the fact is government records are equally at risk.

 Some might even argue that our governments’ information on us has a higher risk of exposure because of a lack of incentive to safeguard it: Governments don’t have to grapple with brand crises, PR fallouts, customer retention, or heightening competition as a result of a damning, avoidable cybersecurity breach.
-And their customers can’t simply pack up and move elsewhere.
+And, in some cases, their customers can’t simply pack up and move elsewhere.

 Nonetheless, some administrations are responding to the threats posed by online criminals.
-The U.S. cybersecurity budget, for example, grew by approximately 580 million USD in 2019 to settle at an eye-watering 15 billion USD.
+The U.S. government’s civilian cybersecurity budget, for example, grew to 9.8 billion USD for 2022, up from 8.7 billion USD in 2021.

 So how did we get here?
-Let’s take a closer look at the six biggest government data leaks.
+Let’s take a closer look at some of the biggest government data breaches.

 1. United States Office of Personnel Management

 This critical data breach affected nearly 22 million federal employees in the U.S.